people are uncomfortable dealing with loss. The natural human emotions that accompany

 - drinking to numb the pain

-- sitting in front of the TV excessively
+- sitting in front of the TV or computer excessively

 - abusing prescription drugs